Skip to Content

 Estimated Reading Time: 1 Minutes

-The Library can extract text from a PDF document in two ways.
-You can enumerate the content of a page, which will give you all content, text and graphics, in the order it was specified.
-Or you can use a WordFinder utility to return a list of words, either in order seen or in (presumed) reading order.
+The Adobe PDF Library can extract text from a PDF document in two ways.
+You can enumerate the Content of a page, which will give you all text, graphics and path elements in the order they were placed in the page content stream.
+Or you can use a WordFinder utility to return a list of Words, either in the order seen or in (presumed) reading order.
 The list of words includes appearance style information.

-The words can be put into the document in any order when it is being assembled, however.
-As a result it may be difficult to interpret this content back into text.
-There is no requirement for an application to lay down the text of a page from top to bottom, from one side to the other, or even in the order that you would read it, and so although WordFinder does a fairly good job of separating words, it is still sometimes wrong.
+Note that the text of a PDF document can be placed into the Content stream of the page in any order when it is being assembled.
+There is no requirement for the creation application to lay down the text of a page from top to bottom, from left to right, or in the order that you would read it.
+As a result, it may be difficult to interpret this content back into text the way that someone reading the document on screen might expect.
+Although the WordFinder does a good job of separating words, it is still sometimes wrong.

-When enumerating the content of a page, your application needs to to duplicate the functionality of the WordFinder , so you cannot expect perfectly accurate exports for all documents.
+When enumerating the Text content of a page, your application needs to duplicate the functionality of the WordFinder, so you cannot expect perfectly accurate exports for all documents.

 Can the text be extracted from a PDF and stored in XML format?